pgorzelany/xapi-wrapper/docs/docs.md

 You can then use the Wrapper methods and properties to interact with xapi.

 Options should be an object.
-Example

-    Options =
-      autoReconnect: true

 ###Wrapper.connect()